 Dancing with Hips

-In practice, the hips don’t need to be turned much.
-A 45° rotation of the hips is sufficient for her to place her right leg on his right or her left leg on his left, although some movements, such as molinete and back sacada, may require a greater rotation of the hips.
-From an aesthetic standpoint, however, exaggerated hip rotation can better express women's gender characteristics and femininity.
-As a result, in certain styles women deliberately turn their hips wider for enhanced expression.
+In practice, significant hip movement isn’t necessary.
+A 45° rotation of the hips is usually sufficient for a woman to place her right leg to the man’s right or her left leg to his left.
+However, certain movements, such as the molinete and back sacada, require greater rotation of the hips.
+From an artistic standpoint, exaggerated hip movements can accentuate feminine characteristics.
+As a result, some women deliberately turn their hips wider for enhanced expression.

-Swiveling the hips and pivoting the lower body while keeping the torso relatively still against the partner's body takes some practice to master, but it is a fundamental skill that a tango woman must develop.
-A woman's tango can be truly stunning only if she can execute hip rotation flawlessly.
-This is also true for men, as the competence to swivel the hips helps the man to maintain good physical contact with the woman and enhances his ability to use his torso to lead her.
-The first rule of tango is that your torso must always face your partner's torso, no matter which side of you she or he is on or moving to.
-Therefore all tango dancers must be proficient in this technique.
-(See Dissociation and Gear Effect.)
+Dissociation at the hips—pivoting the lower body while keeping the upper body aligned with the partner—takes some practice to master, but it is a fundamental skill that a tango woman must develop.
+A woman's tango becomes truly stunning only if she can execute hip rotation flawlessly.
+This technique is also valuable for the leader, as the competence to swivel the hips helps him maintain strong connection with the woman and enhances his ability to lead with the torso.
+The rule of tango is that your torso must always face your partner's torso, no matter on which side of you she or he is or moving to.
+Therefore all tango dancers must be proficient in this technique (see Dissociation and Gear Effect).

 No comments: